 Everything is close up and personal and easy to ask questions and make comments, as well as taste a few things along the way.

 Once each has been demonstrated, we are off on our own station, with each ingredient carefully placed in tiny dishes, for us to add and stir and smash.
-She did give us her tip of of the secret ingredient, “the coriander and the cumin are pounded together with a mortar and pestle”.
+She did give us her tip of the secret ingredient, “the coriander and the cumin are pounded together with a mortar and pestle”.
 This is used in the Green Curry Chicken and in the Satay peanut sauce.
 Also, they use things like palm sugar, Massa Man curry paste, green curry paste, fish sauce and tamarind paste in many of their dishes.

 And then, “wa la” like magic, our dishes are carefully prepared and ready to eat at the dinner table underneath the canopy outside.

 We sit and we eat and we taste and we laugh and enjoy our food.
 We ask “Can you taste the lemongrass?”
 “Can you tell I put coriander in there?”
-We talk and and laugh some more.
+We talk and laugh some more.
 In the end, I think that is what is is all about.
 The conversation, that centers around food.
-Our time has ended and she takes out on the pier for one last tasting of lemongrass juice and a demonstration of seeds that that expand in the stomach, to make one no longer hungry.
+Our time has ended and she takes out on the pier for one last tasting of lemongrass juice and a demonstration of seeds that expand in the stomach, to make one no longer hungry.

 We rest, then it is time for us all to say goodbye, to one tiny lady and all her people, as they laugh and wave to us “goodbye” and “until we meet again”.
 It was a good day at the Amita Thai Cooking Class and I would recommend it one and for all: a family a single, a couple a group, it works for just about anybody and a good day will be had by all.